Writer: Peter Milligan

 Artist: Colin Lorimer

 Publisher: Titan Comics

-• The Prisoner #1 is available from all good comic shops and digital comic platforms
+• The Prisoner – The Uncertainty Machine is available from 13th November 2018 from all good bookshops, comic shops and Amazon